brettshollenberger/codecabulary/How to Create a Rails App.md

 Don’t forget to commit after you Migrate!

+#### Extras: add database.yml and secret_token.rb to your .gitginore

+This is just a good habit to get into.
+When others fork your repos, having special database settings can give them a headache when trying to check out your code.
+Do them a favor and tell git to ignore that file.
+Another file to add is the secret_token.rb
+-- it's called that for a reason!
+It's supposed to be secret!
+Protect your users by hiding this file.

+In your .gitignore file add the lines:

+    /config/database.yml
+    /config/secret_token.rb

 ===

 ### From here you can do whatever you’d like, and you shouldn’t break your app too much.
 Have fun!